-As part of our comprehensive health and safety program, USU expects all incoming students – including first-year students, students returning from a leave of absence, transfer students and graduate students – to complete health and safety online courses before arriving on campus.
+As part of our comprehensive health and safety program, USU expects all incoming students – including first-year students, students returning from a leave of absence, transfer students and graduate students – to complete online health and safety courses before arriving on campus.
 Undergraduate students are also encouraged to take AlcoholEdu for College.
-These courses will empower students to make informed decisions about issues that affect college students and our USU community.
+These courses will empower students to make informed decisions about issues that affect our USU community.